kavitagaitonde/TwitterTwo/README.md

 The following **optional** features are implemented:

 - [X] When composing, you should have a countdown in the upper right for the tweet limit.
-- [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
+- [X] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
-- [ ] Retweeting and favoriting should increment the retweet and favorite count.
+- [X] Retweeting and favoriting should increment the retweet and favorite count.
-- [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
+- [X] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
-- [ ] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
+- [X] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
 - [X] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

 The following **additional** features are implemented:

 - [X] If you are out of ideas on what to tweet, the app will let you select a quotable quote from https://www.brainyquote.com/quotes/topics/topic_inspirational.html that you can add to the compose view.
+- [X] Added a view to show the details about the authenticated user like total tweets, likes, followers and following.
+- [X] Added ability to allow user to Untweet right after user tweets.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. Better ways of storing Views that will be used in several different controllers.
 2.

 ## Video Walkthrough